T00few2/bot/APPROVAL_SYSTEM_GUIDE.md

 /add_panel_role panel_id:competitive role:@ProTeam team_captain:@ProCaptain requires_approval:true
 ```

 This system provides the perfect foundation for managing Zwift racing teams with appropriate oversight and community involvement!

+## Simplified Setup

+This approval system requires **no environment variables** and **no global configuration**.
+Simply:

+1. **Create panels** with approval channels directly in the setup command
+2. **Set approval channels** per panel as needed using `/set_panel_approval_channel`
+3. **Fallback detection** automatically finds channels with "approval" in the name

+Each panel manages its own approval workflow independently, making it easy to organize different types of teams and roles!